8 Practical AI Agent Use Cases to Implement in 2025

 Companies like Darktrace exemplify this AI-driven approach by using unsupervised machine learning to understand the "normal" behavior of a network and identify deviations.
 Similarly, CrowdStrike's Falcon platform leverages AI to analyze trillions of events per week, providing autonomous endpoint protection that can stop breaches before they happen.

 The strategy here is to move from a reactive, signature-based defense to a proactive, behavior-based model.
 AI agents create a dynamic understanding of an organization's digital environment, making it possible to spot subtle indicators of compromise that would otherwise be missed by human analysts overwhelmed with data.
+Book A Call

 "Key Insight: The primary advantage of AI in cybersecurity is speed and scale.
 AI agents can analyze data and respond to threats at a velocity and volume that is impossible for human teams alone."